• Skip to primary navigation

 • apple cider vinegar

 To make these muffins, chop your plantain into 1/2 inch pieces.
 Add plantain to a high powered blender along with melted coconut oil, vanilla extract and applesauce and puree until smooth.
-In a large bowl, mix together flours with salt, spices, baking soda and bone broth powder.
+In a large bowl, mix together flours with salt, spices, baking soda and protein powder or bone broth powder.
 Pour ingredients from blender into dry ingredients and stir until combined.
 Finally, mix in grated carrots and zucchini and fold in the apple cider vinegar.

-• zucchini muffins on a black cooling rack
+zucchini muffins on a black cooling rack

-• two zucchini muffins stacked on top each other
+two zucchini muffins stacked on top each other

-• overhead shot of five zucchini muffins on white background
+overhead shot of five zucchini muffins on white background

 Zucchini Carrot Muffins FAQs

-Can I omit the bone broth powder?
+Can I omit the protein powder or bone broth powder?

 Can I substitute any of the flours?